 - Volunteers working with individual students or small groups should stay within sight of the teacher/staff person at all times.
 This means working somewhere in the classroom, or in the hallway outside the classroom. - Volunteers should rarely be working with students without a teacher/staff person present.
-In such cases, the volunteer must have, on file, a completed legal background check form in the office to help us insure our students' safety.
-Please pick up a form from the office and complete it prior to your first session. - Volunteers who work directly with students are the most likely to know personal developmental things about students.
+In such cases, the volunteer must have completed VIRTUS training and its Essential 3 components. - Volunteers who work directly with students are the most likely to know personal developmental things about students.
 As with all volunteers, confidentiality must be maintained.
 If you have a concern, please speak only to the teacher (or in rare cases, the administration) and not to anyone else for advice.